Multiclass Classification, Information, Divergence, and Surrogate Risk: Risks, information measures, and -divergences

 We can also give a converse result that shows that every $f$-divergence can be written as the gap between prior and posterior risks for a convex loss function.
-We first state a result that allows us to write $\fdiv{P_{1:k-1}}{P_k}$ as a statistical information~\eqref{eqn:information} based on a particular concave uncertainty function $U$ (see also~\cite[Theorem 3]{GarciaWi12}). \begin{proposition} For any closed and convex function $f$ such that $f(\ones) = 0$, let $\prior = \ones/k$ and
+We first recall the result that $\fdiv{P_{1:k-1}}{P_k}$ is a statistical information~\eqref{eqn:information} based on an generalized entropy $\entropy$ associated with $f$.
+Except for the closure operation, this result is known~\cite[Thm.~3]{GarciaWi12}. \begin{proposition} For closed convex $f : \R^{k-1} \to \extendedR$ with $f(\ones) = 0$, let